mew-mo/SUMMATIVE-02/readme.md

 There are a few warnings, mostly for extension transitions, which were included for the sake of the broadest use of my outcome.
 Additionally, some warnings for the styles I had to create to overwrite daterangepicker and bootstrap's styles (setting the border colour to the same as the background colour), but this was necessary in order to keep the style in line with my website's style overall.

 #### JS :ski:
 Throughout my coding process, as mentioned previously, my JS was ran through a linter via gulp.
 This was constantly open on my terminal and checked, so I could quickly and easily resolve errors as soon as they did pop up.
-In the end, the final lint came out clean, which I had expected as I always worked to remove errors as soon as they appeared.
+As of finishing my project, the lint was clean and showed no errors.

 ---
 ## JS Code Style Guide